 - Retrieve multiple items at once

-- Close door promptly
+- Close the door promptly

 - Teach children proper refrigerator habits